medvesvig/how-to-learn/README.md

 This project is created by using some advanced features of HTML and CSS.

 ## Implementation
-* The Nested BEM file stucture
+* The Nested BEM file structure
 * CSS-animation
 * Flexbox